awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 To use private hostnames, the` enableDnsHostnames` and `enableDnsSupport` attributes of your VPC must be set to true\.
 To set these attributes, use the [ModifyVpcAttribute](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyVpcAttribute.html) operation\.

-## Using a VPC Endpoint in a Policy Statement<a name="vpce-policy"></a>
+## Using a VPC endpoint in a policy statement<a name="vpce-policy"></a>

 You can use IAM policies and AWS KMS key policies to control access to your AWS KMS customer master keys \(CMKs\)\.
 You can also use [global condition keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#AvailableKeys) to restrict these policies based on VPC endpoint or VPC in the request\.
 + Use the `aws:sourceVpce` condition key to grant or restrict access to an AWS KMS CMK based on the VPC endpoint\.
 + Use the `aws:sourceVpc` condition key to grant or restrict access to an AWS KMS CMK based on the VPC that hosts the private endpoint\.

 **Note**
 Use caution when creating IAM and key policies based on your VPC endpoint\.
 If a policy statement requires that requests come from a particular VPC or VPC endpoint, requests from integrated AWS services that use the CMK on your behalf might fail\.
-For help, see [Using VPC Endpoint Conditions in Policies with AWS KMS Permissions](policy-conditions.md#conditions-aws-vpce)\.
+For help, see [Using VPC endpoint conditions in policies with AWS KMS permissions](policy-conditions.md#conditions-aws-vpce)\.
 Also, the `aws:sourceIP` condition key is not effective when the request comes from an [Amazon VPC endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html)\.
 To restrict requests to a VPC endpoint, use the `aws:sourceVpce` or `aws:sourceVpc` condition keys\.
 For more information, see [VPC Endpoints \- Controlling the Use of Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html#vpc-endpoints-iam-access) in the *Amazon VPC User Guide*\.

 For example, the following sample key policy allows a user to perform encryption operations with a CMK only when the request comes through the specified VPC endpoint\.